nats-io/nats-site/content/doc/internals/nats-server-protocol.md

 title = "NATS Cluster Protocol" category = "internals"
 [menu.main]
-  name = "NATS Cluster Protocol" weight = 1
+  name = "Cluster Protocol"
+  weight = 4
-  identifier = "internals-nats-server-protocol-1"
+  identifier = "doc-server-protocol"
   parent = "NATS Internals"
 +++

-# NATS Cluster protocol

-The NATS server clustering protocol describes the messages passed between NATS servers within a [cluster](/documentation/server/gnatsd-cluster/) to share subscription state, forward messages, and share cluster topology.
+The NATS server clustering protocol describes the messages passed between NATS servers within a [cluster](/doc/managing_the_server/clustering/) to share subscription state, forward messages, and share cluster topology.
 It is a simple, text-based publish/subscribe style protocol.
 Servers communicate with each other through a regular TCP/IP socket using a small set of protocol operations that are terminated by newline.

 The NATS server implements a [zero allocation byte parser](https://youtu.be/ylRKac5kSOk?t=10m46s) that is fast and efficient.